xijo/betterplace_apidocs/README.md

 ## Shareable URL

-Share this docs with your friends and family:
+Share these docs with your friends and family:
 [api-docs.betterplace.org](https://api-docs.betterplace.org)